-• Only feedback received during the engagement process was from a forest management company suggesting that there is no high risk in the forests managed by LVM regarding the compliance with SBP indicators 2.1.1, 2.1.2.
+Only feedback received during the engagement process was from a forest management company suggesting that there is no high risk in the forests managed by Latvian State Forest (LVM) regarding compliance with SBP indicators 2.1.1, 2.1.2.
 2.1.3 and 3.2.3, which is confirmed by the results of certification audits conducted independently by a third party.